-After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on its investment in its joint ventures.
-At each reporting date, the Group determines whether there is objective evidence that the investment in the associate or joint venture is impaired.
+After application of the equity method, at each reporting date, the Group determines whether there is objective evidence that the investment in the joint venture is impaired.
 If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value, then recognises the loss as 'Share of profit or loss of joint venture' in the consolidated statement of profit or loss.

 Upon loss of significant influence over an associate or joint control over the joint venture, the Group measures and recognises any retained investment at its fair value.
 Any difference between the carrying amount of the associate or joint venture upon loss of significant influence or joint control and the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.